 Addiction to masturbation

-Some people can and do become addicted to masturbating.
+Some people can and do develop an addiction to masturbation.
 You may be spending too much time masturbating if masturbation causes you to:

 - skip your chores or daily activities

 Addiction to masturbation can harm your relationships and other parts of your life.
 Masturbating too much may interrupt your work or studies, which can lower productivity.

 It may also hurt your romantic relationships and friendships, because you don’t spend as much time with your loved ones as you used to, or don’t pay attention to their needs.